Condzi/hi/doc/notes.md

     Rough system ideas:
     - physics system
-    - pathfinding system (coupled to physics system?)
+    - pathfinding system (coupled to physics system? just needs to know about static geometry and dangers, right?)
     - rendering system? that gathers all entities and their states and determines what should be rendered? (so, clipping?)
     - ai system
     - trap building system (tightly coupled with player interaction I think?)